Note: This is based on The Forbidden Game by L. J. Smith. I really encourage you to buy or borrow the book!

 "What's the occasion?"

-Sakura paused for a second forgetting why she came out to the dangerous part of town.
+Still feeling frazzled Sakura paused for a second forgetting why she came out.
 She raked her brain for the answer, but the longer she took, the more the guy took it a 'different' way.
-Inside, she face-palmed, the guy seriously thought that she may have been 'bewitched' by his good looks.

 "Birthday, and I'm guessing any game is good enough," she finally answered.
-He smiled one of those 'I-know-you're-into-me' looks and Sakura couldn't help but cough, this time embarrassed for herself and him.
-This guy was getting the wrong idea, he made her want to throw herself outside again and start running from the people chasing her.
+He smiled and Sakura couldn't help but cough, this time embarrassed at herself.
+He made her want to throw herself outside and start running from the people chasing her.

 "Any game?"
 He asked, coming out from behind the counter.
 Taking a step back, she nodded her head, and dug her hands into her pockets.